lskk/BPG-Realtime-Capture/README.md

 * Setup and check FTP connections
 * Capture and save image to NAS every 0.5sec
 * No Preview! for durability reason.
 Check camera position with default cam app before start the features.
+* Start capture and turn off the screen!

 Future dev :
 * Menu cam preview.